Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper we have presented the cqrReg package for quantile and composite quantile regression and variable selection in R. Motivated by the lack of variety in algorithms for quantile and composite quantile regression, both with and without adaptive lasso regularization, and a desire to improve run times over existing interior point (IP) methods, we reformulated four types of quantile regression problems and implemented solutions using three algorithms.
-We compared our methods to existing IP algorithms available in the quantreg package through simulation studies.
+In this paper we have presented three novel approaches to quantile and composite quantile regression and variable selection.
+Motivated by the lack of variety in algorithms for (composite) quantile regression, both with and without adaptive lasso regularization, and a desire to improve run times over the existing IP methods, we reformulated four types of quantile regression problems and presented estimators obtained using three algorithms.
+Using our existing implementation of these methods in the \texttt{cqrReg} package for R \citep{Rpack}, we used simulation studies to compare our methods to the IP algorithms available in the \texttt{quantreg} package \citep{quantreg}.